novix-sa/Pyplan/docs/Quick Start.md

 ![enter image description here](http://img.pyplan.org/Quick_start_ctrl+E+ShowProfile.png)

 The third way of running a node is by **double clicking** it or pressing **<Ctrl + R>**.
 Any node is initially evaluated as a table, until the user customize it visualization.
+There is a group of customization that can be rapidly set clicking on the configuration

 ### Types of data structures natively supported
 Pyplan supports programming in pure Python, and natively interprets Numpy, Xarray and Pandas objects that are rendered as pivotable multidimensional tables or graphs for result inspection.
 It allows to import and use any other specific library you may need to attend your specific goals.